AnujKejriwal-23/Git_tutorial/README.txt

 12. Difference between git restore and git rm -> ans : if you want to move the whole file back to the untracked state, then we do git rm, otherwise if we just want the changes to be moved in working area or staging area then we do git restore.

+13. `git diff commit1 commit2` -> This shows the changes done between both the commits.